ATHLETICS AND HAIR TISSUE MINERAL ANALYSIS

 assists circulation of the blood and oxygenation of tissues, and can help

 rebuilding in this sense.
-Mild to
+Mild

-moderate exercise is excellent for these purposes.
-Excessive exercise, however, can stress
+exercise is excellent for these

-They are forced them to respond to stress, and to use up energy in that
+can stress the heart, arteries, and glands.
+They are forced them to respond to stress, and to use up

-Healing and rebuilding is largely a biochemical phenomenon, requiring
+enlarge as a response or accommodation to stress.
+Healing and rebuilding is largely a biochemical phenomenon,

-the area in need of healing.
+directed to the area in need of healing.

 Research supports the idea that moderate exercise can provide the same